k-deguz/k-deguz.github.io/essays/going-forward.md

 ---
 layout: essay
 type: essay
-title: "Fork in the Road"
+title: "A Fork in the Road"
 # All dates must be YYYY-MM-DD format!
 date: 2024-01-25
 published: true